goswinr/FsEx/Doc/READMEnuget.md

 - A thin wrapper over the generic `Dictionary` type called `Dict`.
 It provides additional members and more detailed error messages when a given Key is not found.
 - An implementation of [defaultdict](https://docs.python.org/3/library/collections.html#collections.defaultdict) called `DefDict` , a dictionary that creates a key when its accessed but missing.
 - [A comprehensive module](https://www.fuget.org/packages/FsEx/0.11.0/lib/netstandard2.0/FsEx.dll/FsEx/StringModule) for working with `string`, including nice error messages.
-- Useful extension members to existing collections like seq, array, Dictionary, Stringbuilder.
+- Useful extension members to existing collections like seq, array, Dictionary, StringBuilder.
 - Computational Expressions for building `Rarr`, `strings`, and CSV-files.
 Like they exist for `seq`, `list` and `array` in `FSharp.Core`
 - Pretty printing for collections
 - and more ..